The Wagner group suspected by the UN of having participated in a massacre in the Central African Republic

 The United Nations mission in the Central African Republic (Minusca) has undertaken to interview survivors in order to clarify the reality of the facts.
 “We are in the process of assessing the number of victims and displaced persons”, said the spokesperson for the UN in New York, Stéphane Dujarric who confirmed that the Minusca had received information on such an operation and continued “continue to assess the situation, ensuring that the necessary measures are taken to protect civilians”.

 The Wagner group is reputed to be close to the Kremlin, which Moscow denies.
 Russia only officially recognizes the presence of just over 1,100 unarmed instructors.
 An assertion denied by the NGOs on the ground, France and the UN who affirm on the contrary that some of these instructors do indeed belong to Wagner.
-A few days ago, the American army also confirmed the presence of the same group in Mali, contrary – again – to the denials of the junta in power in Bamako.
+A few days ago, the American army also confirmed the presence of the same group in Mali, contrary – once more – to the denials of the junta in power in Bamako.

 While the civil war, which began in 2013, had waned in recent years in the Central African Republic, the main armed groups – which already controlled two-thirds of the country – launched an offensive at the end of December 2020 a few days before the presidential election to overthrow President Faustin Archange Touadéra, running for a second term.
 The rebels, including the UPC, had even arrived in early January 2021 at the gates of the capital.